deriksson/dsv/README.markdown

 ## Installation

+1. Download the library source code, using git:
-- `git clone git://github.com/deriksson/dsv.git`
+   `git clone git://github.com/deriksson/dsv.git`.
-- `cd dsv`
-- `ant`
+2. Compile the source code and create a jar file by running ant from the folder that was created in the first step: `cd dsv;ant`.
+3. The build command will create a jar in the root folder of the new directory.
+Include this jar in your classpath.
+4. You will also need clojure contrib.
+A version of this library is included in the lib directory.

 ## Creating CSV

-The function for creating CSV is in the namespace "se.abc.dsv.write".
+The function for creating CSV is in the namespace `se.abc.dsv.write`.
 Make it available to your program like this:

     (use 'se.abc.dsv.write)

-At its simplest, you create CSV by passing a dataset in the form of a vector of vectors of strings to the function "write-csv":
+At its simplest, you create CSV by passing a dataset in the form of a vector of vectors of strings to the function `write-csv`:

     (write-csv [["apple" "fruit"]["monkey" "animal"]])

+You can use duck streams to create a CSV file:

+    (use 'clojure.contrib.duck-streams)
+    (spit "/tmp/stats.csv" (write-csv [["apple" "fruit"]["monkey" "animal"]]))

 Customise the CSV by specifying field delimiter and quote character.
 In this example semicolons are used instead of commas as